 Shares have no par value.
-The share capital of the Company at all times equals the sum of the Net Asset Value of each Fund.
+The share capital of the Company at all times equals the sum of the Net Asset Values of each of the Sub-funds.

 2.1.6.
 Marketing in EEA states

 In connection with marketing Shares in EEA States to other than the United Kingdom, there are currently no special arrangements in place for: